Generalized $\eta$-pairing approach to interacting non-Hermitian systems in arbitrary dimensions: Conclusion

 Another unusual phenomenon is that in non-Hermitian systems, the eta-raising eigenoperator $\eta^\dag$ and the eta-lowering eigenoperator $\eta'$ are in general not Hermitian conjugate of each other (i.e., $\eta'\neq\eta$, up to a trivial factor); see the property $(a)$.
 We also note that $\eta^\dag$ and $\eta$ [or, $(\eta')^\dag$ and $\eta'$] in general cannot form the angular-momentum operators; see the property $(b)$ and the proposition in Sec.~\ref{sec:general-theory}.
 Thus, in general one cannot construct the usual \emph{Hermitian} angular-momentum operators from the eta-pairing eigenoperators.
 However, according to Theorem 11, $\eta^\dag$ and $\eta'$ still satisfy the commutation relations for the usual angular-momentum ladder operators [i.e., Eq.~\eqref{eq:nHcomm}] when all the bonds are strong bonds.
 This leads us to propose the concept of \emph{non-Hermitian angular-momentum operators}, which may play an essential role in non-Hermitian quantum mechanics.

 All of the exotic eta-pairing phenomena can be illustrated with several concrete examples.
+Note that similar to the two-dimensional Hatano-Nelson-Hubbard (HNH) model in Sec.~\ref{2d-HNH}, it is straightforward to construct a $d$-dimensional HNH model and one would expect that the eta-pairing eigenstates can exhibit the $n$th-order (higher-order) skin effects, where $n=1,2,\ldots,d$.
 Moreover, the general two-sublattice model can also be applied to some well-known topological systems (with Hubbard interactions), revealing the eta-pairing structure [e.g., the $SO(4)$ symmetry] in these systems.

 Our general eta-pairing theory also has deep implications for the symmetries of Hubbard models: A previously unnoticed fact is that in the context of Hubbard model, the various symmetry properties discussed in Sec.~\ref{sec:symmetries} are equivalent to each other; i.e., they are unified by the algebraic equations \eqref{eq:pseudospin-symmetry-a} and \eqref{eq:pseudospin-symmetry-b}.
-This observation opens up an interesting question: In addition to the symmetries discussed in Sec.~\ref{sec:symmetries}, does the the Hubbard model have some new symmetry whose underlying structure is described by Eqs.~\eqref{eq:pseudospin-symmetry-a} and \eqref{eq:pseudospin-symmetry-b}?
+This observation opens up an interesting question: In addition to the symmetries discussed in Sec.~\ref{sec:symmetries}, does the Hubbard model have some new symmetry whose underlying structure is described by Eqs.~\eqref{eq:pseudospin-symmetry-a} and \eqref{eq:pseudospin-symmetry-b}?

-Finally, we would like to remark that all the results of this work are rigorous, even for interacting non-Hermitian systems defined on arbitrary lattices.
+Finally, we would like to emphasize that all the results for interacting non-Hermitian many-body systems in this work are mathematically rigorous, even in arbitrary spatial dimensions and without the bulk translation symmetry.

 \onecolumngrid